albertored11/dotfiles/README.md

 ## summary

-These dotfiles belong to my personal notebook, which features an Arch Linux installation with [bspwm](https://github.com/baskerville/bspwm) as WM and the [Dracula theme](https://draculatheme.com/) as main color scheme.
+These dotfiles belong to my personal notebook, which features an Arch Linux installation with [bspwm](https://github.com/baskerville/bspwm) as WM and the [Nord theme](https://nordtheme.com/) as main color scheme.

 Model is Dell XPS 13 9370:
 - Intel i5-8250U (4/8 @ 1.60/3.40 GHz)